• Careers & Service

 Not applicable

-Students must rely on the approved Class Summary which will be posted to the Programs and Courses site approximately two weeks prior to the commencement of the course.
+Students must rely on the approved Class Summary which will be posted to the Programs and Courses site approximately 2 weeks prior to the commencement of the course.

 Tuition fees are for the academic year indicated at the top of the page.

-If you are a domestic graduate coursework student with a Domestic Tuition Fee (DTF) place or international student you will be required to pay course tuition fees (see below).
-Course tuition fees are indexed annually.
+If you are a domestic graduate coursework or international student you will be required to pay tuition fees.
+Tuition fees are indexed annually.
 Further information for domestic and international students about tuition and other fees can be found at Fees .

 Course fees